Treating Hemorrhoids: Self-Care

 Use ice packs.
 Placing an ice pack on a thrombosed external hemorrhoid can help relieve pain right away.
 It will also help reduce the blood clot.
 Use the ice for

 Use other measures.
 Laxatives and enemas can help ease constipation.
-But use them only on your doctor’s advice.
+But use them only on your healthcare provider’s advice.
 For symptom relief, try using cotton pads soaked in witch hazel.
 These are available at most drugstores.
 Over-the-counter hemorrhoid ointments and petroleum jelly can also provide relief.

 Insoluble fiber is the main ingredient in bulking agents.
 It’s also found in foods such as wheat bran, whole-grain breads, fresh fruits, and vegetables.